-You can color engrave a variety of materials including plastics, rubber, coating materials, electroplating materials, engineering plastics, ABS, Pes, PVC, and epoxy resin, acrylics and metals (steel, titanium, transition metals, and chrome plates).
+You can color engrave a variety of materials including plastics, rubber, coating materials, electroplating materials, engineering plastics, ABS, Pes, PVC, and epoxy resin, acrylics, and metals (steel, titanium, transition metals, and chrome plates).
+Read on to find out more.

 Color laser engraving using MOPA fiber

-The MOPA (Amazon link), which is an acronym for Master Oscillator Power Amplifier, is a type of laser fiber used in color engraving projects.
+The MOPA, which is an acronym for Master Oscillator Power Amplifier, is a type of laser fiber used in color engraving projects.
 This machine uses a modulated seed laser that promotes effective pulse parameters while on function.
 It is also popular for high peak powers and pulsing frequency ranges that are lacking in standard designs.
 Furthermore, the laser can work in a continuous wave mode.

 Applications of color laser engraving